Hoverbear/rust-education-paper/paper.md

 On top of the complexity, the ambiguity of language features means that year after year every set of students hit the same bugs, at least eventually.

-Engler et al identified a number of problem classes in their work in static analysis that offer students and professionals alike stumbling blocks, particularly when working with systems code like C. [@deviant] They are namely:
+Engler et al identified a number of problem classes in their work in static analysis that offer students and professionals alike stumbling blocks, particularly when working with systems code like C [@deviant].
+They are namely:

-* Does lock `L` protect `V`?
+* Can routine `F` fail?
 * Must `A` be paired with `B`?
-* Can routine `F` fail?
 * Does security check `Y` protect `X`?
 * Can `A` be done after `B`?
+* Does lock `L` protect `V`?

-Below we will proceed to show how Rust addresses these potential bugs in a sane, clean, and robust manner.
-In Rust, locks inherently protect data, not code (Section 10), RAII is used to ensure allocations are followed by frees (Section 7), routines with the potential for failure carry it explicitly in their function signature (Section 6), security checks can be forced by the type system or through marker traits for 'tainted' data (Section 8), and powerful move semantics eliminate use-after-free errors (Section 9).
+This short paper demonstrates precisely how Rust addresses these potential bugs in a clear, clean, safe and robust manner.
+After introducing Rust (Section 2), we will discuss how Rust approaches and helps solve to these common bug categories.
+In Rust, routines with the potential for failure carry it explicitly in their function signature (Section 3), RAII is used to ensure allocations are followed by frees (Section 4), security checks can be required by the type system or through marker traits for 'tainted' data (Section 5), powerful move semantics eliminate use-after-free errors (Section 6), and locks inherently protect data, not code (Section 7).
+We also discuss the goals of "Safety" Rust (Section 8) state of tooling (Section 9), community (Section 9), and research (Section 10) in Rust.

 # Introducing Rust